-This Strawberry Cheesecake in a Jar is a fun way to eat dessert, and easy to put together too.
-Use the prettiest strawberries you can find, which isn’t difficult this wonderful time of year.
+This Strawberry Cheesecake in a Jar is a fun and easy dessert, that’s no-bake and and easy to put together too.
+Use the prettiest berries you can find, which isn’t difficult this wonderful time of year.

 My first attempt at Strawberry Cheesecake in a Jar was awful.